Pat Chappelle: After his death

 Pat Chappelle married Rosa (née Brooks) around 1906; they had no children.
 After his death, Rosa married Simuel Decatur McGill, who had worked in law offices and studied law in Boston.
 Chappelle died intestate, and his brothers Lewis and James claimed a share of his estate on the basis that the three had entered into a co-partnership in 1900, which remained extant, and that Pat was merely the manager of the touring part of the business while Lewis and James managed the businesses in Tampa.
 They also alleged that Pat Chappelle lived extravagantly.
 In 1916 the Supreme Court of Florida found in favor of Rosa and Simuel McGill, so that the entirety of Pat's estate, including business interests and a $10,000 life insurance policy, was left to Rosa and not to his brothers.
-Decades later in 1940, McGill was still known as a winning lawyer when he won the United States Supreme Court case Chambers v.
-Florida that overturned the conviction of four innocent African-American men that were sentenced to death.
+Decades later in 1940, McGill gained national recognition for his involvement the United States Supreme Court case Chambers v.
+Florida that overturned the conviction of four African-American men that were sentenced to death.

 His cousin Mitchell Chappelle became an African Methodist Episcopal Church minister, and held positions with civic organizations dedicated to helping African-Americans.

 A white carnival owner, Fred S. Wolcott, bought the business in 1912 and kept The Rabbit's Foot Company successfully on tour, but it was no longer an authentic negro vaudeville and was thought of as more of a popular minstrel show with some blackface entertainers that would be considered demeaning by today's standards.
 Wolcott kept and attracted prominent African-American entertainers such as Ma Rainey.
 He moved the headquarters to Port Gibson, Mississippi, and it continued to tour until the late 1950s.
 A historic marker has been placed by the Mississippi Blues Commission at Port Gibson to commemorate the contribution that the Rabbit's Foot Company made to the development of the blues in Mississippi.